 All in all you want to make it a positive, connected experience for everyone in your team.
 Ensure that activities allow all types of people to interact and add to the conversation.
 When coordinating social gatherings make sure that your experiences are suitable for all team members and that you’ve got the right atmosphere to allow people to interact on a 1:1 and group basis.

 Looking towards the future it’s time to begin carving out some plans for future hybrid team gatherings.
 Like some organisations you may wish to have formal, large team offsite events quarterly or perhaps you need a more frequent rhythm like us at PT with our bi-monthly catch-ups.
 Whichever rhythm you choose, the most important thing is to create impactful experiences grounded in purpose, culture, and connection.
+And if you’re looking for 10 not lame virtual team building activities, we’ve got you covered.

 For more guidance and hands-on strategies for creating a high performing hybrid team take a look at our training program of the same name.
 We’ve worked tirelessly to create a well-structured, science-based program for hybrid teams looking to achieve new levels of high performance.